-In 2001, he completed a PhD on the subject Equine herpesvirus 1 and 4 and equine influenza virus infections: diagnosis, epidemiology, and vaccinology.
+In 2001, he completed a PhD on the subject of Equine herpesvirus 1 and 4 and equine influenza virus infections: diagnosis, epidemiology, and vaccinology.
 His main research interests are in equine infectious diseases, emerging diseases, transboundary animal diseases, test development and test validation, and implementation of diagnostic strategies in the context of compulsory or voluntary disease control and eradication programs.
-He is co-author of more than 100 peer-reviewed publications.
+He is a co-author of more than 100 peer-reviewed publications.

 Dr. David Paton

 David is a UK veterinarian working as a private consultant and with The Pirbright Institute to promote surveillance, vaccination, and research to control transboundary livestock viral diseases.
 He provides advice, training, and mentoring.